diazona/SOLO/README.md

         key2=value2

     and so on.
 Keys are case-insensitive.
-The canonical list of keys which are used is the code in context.cpp.
+The canonical list of keys which are used is the code in `context.cpp`.
 Here's a mostly-complete list:

     - `A` (no default)